Cleveland, Ohio HVAC Trade Schools & Certification

 Columbus State Community College

-Columbus State Community College offers an associate of applied science degree in HVAC technology preparing students for a wide variety of occupations in the HVAC industry.
-The program provides them the training that is needed for developing technical proficiency, as well as the ability to work independently.
+Columbus State Community College offers an associate of applied science degree in HVAC technology, preparing students for a wide variety of occupations in the HVAC industry.
+The program provides students with the training needed to develop technical proficiency and the ability to work independently.

 Students will learn how to create designs for industrial and commercial piping systems, create manual and computer graphic representations of HVAC projects, test and calculate airflow through system equipment, assist in designing preventative maintenance programs for various HVAC systems, and calculate heat loss and heat gain loads for residential and commercial structures.